multiversx/mx-docs/docs/developers/meta/sc-config.md

     - _values_: `true` | `false`
     - _default_: `false`
 - `codegen-units`
     - Controls the number of "code generation units" a crate will be split into.
 Splitting a crate into multiple code generation units can have a significant impact on the compile time and code optimization of the crate.
+    - From our experience it is of no particular impact to smart contract compilation.
     - _default_: `1`
 - `opt-level`
     - Controls the level of optimization that Rust will apply to the code during compilation.
+    - By default we run with `s` or `z`, since for smart contracts bytecode size optimization is of the essence.
+    - We also run `wasm-opt` after this optimization phase, so this only refers to part of the optimization.
     - _values_:
         - `0`: no optimizations;
         - `1`: basic optimizations;